 For centuries, people have been on the move, required to follow a food supply, in search of a better climate, or just because we wanted to know what's over that next hill.
 So, if the moving bug is starting to nip at your heels, how do you know the time is right for you to pack up all your things and head in a different direction?

-Since our destination is usually a little foggy, we can never be 100% certain; however, we can feel confident that our decision to move is based on clear objectives and not just because we think the grass might be greener.
+Since our destination is usually a little foggy, we can never be 100 percent certain; however, we can feel confident that our decision to move is based on clear objectives and not just because we think the grass might be greener.

 In an attempt to cut overhead costs, companies, like people, are on the move.
 Companies regrouping has resulted in more employees and their families relocating to another city, moving to another state or even country.
 If you find yourself in this position, before you agree to move with your company, take a moment to reflect on where you are in your career and if this move will lead you to that next step.
 If this is a lateral move, negotiation might be an option.
 Perhaps you've wanted to retrain, develop new projects, or take on a new role.
 It is the time to find out how, and if, the transfer deal might be sweetened to make moving worth your while.

 Life Choices and Following a Dream